tannerdolby/eleventy-photo-gallery/README.md

 npm install
 ```

-## 4. Add photos into the /images folder to create your own photo gallery or skip to Step 5!
+## 4. Add photos into the /images folder to create your own photo gallery or skip to step 5!
 If you choose to add your own photos, update the `_includes/layouts/base.njk` layout to include the appropiate `src` and `alt` attributes for the new images added.

 Also, within `/gallery` lives all of the markdown files for each separate image page within the gallery.
 Update each featured image ie `/gallery/image-one/index.md` with the image data you added to `base.njk`.